Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Azure Active Directory (Azure AD) Five groups in Azure AD 10 public IP addresses 10 network interfaces You need to reduce the Azure costs for the company.
+### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Microsoft Entra ID Five groups in Microsoft Entra ID 10 public IP addresses 10 network interfaces You need to reduce the Azure costs for the company.
 Solution: You remove the unused network interfaces.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Azure Active Directory (Azure AD) Five groups in Azure AD 10 public IP addresses 10 network interfaces You need to reduce the Azure costs for the company.
+### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Microsoft Entra ID Five groups in Microsoft Entra ID 10 public IP addresses 10 network interfaces You need to reduce the Azure costs for the company.
 Solution: You remove the unused public IP addresses.
 Does this meet the goal?

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Azure Active Directory (Azure AD) Five groups in Azure AD 10 public IP addresses 10 network interfaces You need to reduce the Azure costs for the company.
+### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Microsoft Entra ID Five groups in Microsoft Entra ID 10 public IP addresses 10 network interfaces You need to reduce the Azure costs for the company.
 Solution: You remove the unused user accounts.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.